conjure-cp/conjure-oxide/crates/tree_morph/README.md

     Val(i32),
 }
 ```
-As you can see, tree-morph makes use of the [Uniplate Crate](https://crates.io/crates/uniplate/0.2.1), which allows for boilerplate-free tree traversals.
-In our expression types, we make use of [boxes](https://doc.rust-lang.org/std/boxed/struct.Box.html), which provides ownership of a value allocated on the heap and is commonly used for recursive problems.
+Tree-morph makes use of the [Uniplate crate](https://crates.io/crates/uniplate/0.2.1), which allows for boilerplate-free tree traversals.
 By recursively nesting these four expressions, we can build any mathematical expression involving addition, multiplication and raising to integer powers.
 For example, the expression ``(1+2)^2`` can be written as:

 ```rust
 let my_expression = Expr::Sqr(